1. Home

 Rest home

-At this level of care people may have some memory loss or a form of dementia, which can usually be supported, providing a safe and suitable environment for their needs.
+At rest home level care, individuals may require help with things like personal hygiene, meals, and medication.
+Some may have some memory loss or a form of dementia, which can usually be supported, providing a safe environment.
+It is suitable for those who can generally mobilise independently with supervision or minimal assistance (i.e. using a walking frame).

 Hospital care